shrugs/stickers/README.md

 ### printing

-artists provide sticker packs for printing. when a pack they've designed is minted, they earn a fee (calculated as `20%` of imbue value).
+artists provide sticker packs for printing. when a pack they've designed is minted, they earn a fee (calculated by `IPrinter#primarySaleInfo(...)`).

 anyone can produce a sticker to be sold on any platform — they're just NFTs and follow the NFT Metadata standard. artists can use the full expressivity of solidity to restrict the supply of their stickers or how they're distributed.